 Lastly, set a good example in your own daily eating habits.
 And don't worry about enjoying the occasional sweet with your children -- if you don't make a big deal of it, your kids won't either.
 However, make sure you enjoy those treats within reason.
 Your children will learn that lesson as well.

 Ready for a snack?
-We've got lots more information for you on the next page.
+We've got lots more information for you below.